Transport alpha divergences: Introduction

-where $Q_p$, $Q_q$ are quantile functions of $p$, $q$, respectively, and $Q'_p$, $Q'_q$ are derivatives of quantile functions, namely quantile density functions.
+where $Q_p$, $Q_q$ are quantile functions of densities $p$, $q$, respectively, and $Q'_p$, $Q'_q$ are derivatives of quantile functions, namely quantile density functions.
 We note that the quantile function is the inverse function of cumulative distribution function.
-We remark that compared with $\alpha$-divergences in $L^2$ space, the transport $\alpha$-divergence reformulates density functions to quantile density functions.
+We remark that compared with {alpha divergence}s in $L^2$ space, the transport {alpha divergence} studies the difference between quantile density functions, instead of probability density functions.

-In literature, several joint studies exist among information geometry, optimal transport, and $\alpha$-divergences \cite{KM, Wong}.
-For example, \cite{Wong} studies the optimal transport over a Bregman divergence ground cost. \cite{KM} studies the matrix decomposition viewpoint for different information metrics on Gaussian families.
-Compared to the above studies, we focus on the Hessian metric of negative Boltzman-Shannon entropies in Wasserstein-$2$ space.
-In this paper, we apply Hessian structure \cite{IG,SY} to construct divergence functionals in Wasserstein-$2$ spaces; see related works in \cite{LiG, LiG1, LiGB1,LiGB2}.
+In literature, several joint studies exist among information geometry, optimal transport, and {alpha divergence}s {\cite{NA, KM, RW, Wong}}.
+For example, {{{\cite{Wong}} uses OT duality to generalize the Bregman divergence}}. \cite{KM} studies the matrix decomposition viewpoint for different information metrics on Gaussian families. {Recently, \cite{NA} also studies Wasserstein-2 metric with general Riemannian ground metric, and then study canniocal divergences from Wasserstein-2 distances.} Compared to the above studies, we focus on the Hessian metric of the negative Boltzman-Shannon entropy in Wasserstein-$2$ space.
+In this paper, we apply Hessian structures \cite{IG,SY} to construct divergence functionals in terms of {derivatives of transport maps}; see related works in \cite{LiG, LiG1, LiGB1,LiGB2}.

 This paper is organized as follows.
-In section \ref{sec2}, we briefly review the definition of classical $\alpha$-divergence in positive octant and its relation with information geometry methods.
-In section \ref{sec3}, we first construct transport $\alpha$-divergence in one-dimensional sample space.
-Its Taylor expansions show both the Hessian metric and the 3-symmetric tensor in Wasserstein-$2$ space.
-Properties of transport $\alpha$-divergences, including generalized Bregman divergences and Pythagorean theorem in Wasserstein-$2$ spaces, are discussed.
+In section \ref{sec2}, we briefly review the definition of classical {alpha divergence} in {positive} octant and its relation with information geometry methods.
+In section \ref{sec3}, we first construct transport {alpha divergence} in one-dimensional sample space, {whose Taylor expansion} shows both the Hessian metric and the 3-symmetric tensor in Wasserstein-$2$ space.
+Properties of transport {alpha divergence}s, including generalized Bregman divergences and Pythagorean theorem in Wasserstein-$2$ space, are discussed.
 Several analytical formulas in generative models are provided in section \ref{sec4}.